-Zero on assignment and a further reduction in the semester grade of 1/3, 2/3, or one full grade level, based on the severity of the infraction, independent of the value of the work in question (relative to the student's grade and/or to their academic progress if the work is not directly graded/course-based).
+For warning letters, the requirement to redo the assignment (or equivalent task) so that it meets expectations, with zero and/or reduced credit on the assignment, without further penalty.
+For policy violations, zero on the assignment (with or without opportunity to redo) plus further reduction in the semester grade of 1/3, 2/3, or one full grade level, based on the severity of the infraction.
+Any penalty applied should be independent of the value of the work in question (relative to the student's grade, or to their academic progress if the work is not directly graded/course-based).